shailsur-2021/alexa/README.md

 ### Import and update Code from Github

-3) Go to Alexa console, under Skills, Hit _Create skill_.
+3) Go to Alexa console, under Skills, click _Create skill_.
 Enter the Skill Name as _Meal Planner_.
-Have _Engligh (US)_ as the default language.
+Leave _Engligh (US)_ as the default language.
 Choose Custom under _Choose a model to add to your skill_.
 Choose Alexa-hosted (Node.js) under _Choose a method to host your skill's backend resources_.
-Hit _Create Skill_.
+Click _Create Skill_.
 In the next page that opens up, choose _Start From Scratch_.
-Hit _Import Skill_.
+Click _Import Skill_.
 In the dialog that opens up, provide the URL of this git repository https://github.com/shailsur-2021/alexa.git.

 4) Once the code is imported successfuly, go to the Invocation section under Build menu.
 Update the invocation as you like.
 Say '_plan my meal'_.
 This will be the phrase to invoke your Meal Planner Skill.